 - Never disclose the identity of people or companies mentioned in the audio recordings.

 - Keep all files on a password-protected computer that is only accessible to me.

 - Never be tempted to make copies of the files without the client’s permission.

 - Delete all of the files in my possession and any other related information after consultation with the client.

 - Not share or forward confidential information to third parties without the consent of the client.

 - Return all files to the client after completion on the agreed date.
 I will not withhold any material belonging to the client.

 Transcriber’s signature ______________________________________

 If transcription is what you really want to do, I still highly recommend the Free 7-Lesson Mini Course offered by Janet Shaugnessy over at Transcribe Anywhere.
-She will teach you what transcription entails, whether it’s a good fit for you, how much to earn and why transcription is an in-demand skill right now.
+She will teach you what transcription entails, whether it’s a good fit for you, how much you can earn, and why transcription is an in-demand skill right now.
 She will even help you find the best transcription jobs for beginners just starting out.

 Need More Transcription Resources?
 No problem!
 Check out these awesome ebooks;